jrs-a/Portfolio/devlog.md

 - install pdf embed plugin
 - preview on left side

+01-12-24
+- attempted to do the two-column layout for the article page, it doesn't look good, scratch this idea and rewrite the pdf files to md instead

+02-26-24
+- move minor projects to drafts
+- change photo
+- add content and links

 later
 - make the cards in project page clickable
 - make content